Printing Terms

 Parchment

-a writing substance made from the skin of animals.
-Today, parchment-like paper, or vegetable parchment, is made by dip- ping paper quickly into sulfuric acid, then quickly washing it and neutralizing the acid.
+A writing substance made from the skin of animals.
+Today, parchment-like paper, or vegetable parchment, is made by dipping paper quickly into sulfuric acid, then quickly washing it and neutralizing the acid.
 This melts the fibers on the outside, which in turn coats the other fibers and fills the void between them.
 The result is a grease resistant sheet that is difficult to recycle.

 PDF